BladimirFreelance/google.generativeai/README.md

 ## Testing

 Unit tests require `pytest`.
-Install it along with the normal dependencies and run the test suite with:
+Install it along with the normal dependencies and run the test suite with.
+After making changes be sure to re-run the tests to ensure everything still works:

 ```bash
 pip install -r requirements.txt pytest